kayneh-dev/IAT461_FinalProject/Final_Delivery/Streamlit_App/README_STREAMLIT.md

 The prediction is not a catch probability.
 The original dataset only contains historical capture records and does not contain survey effort or unsuccessful sampling attempts.
 The app therefore treats the model as a prioritization tool rather than an estimate of monitoring efficiency or fish abundance.

-## Revuilt the app files from the raw CSV
+## Rebuild the app files from the raw CSV

 If you want to recreate the prepared files, put the original dataset in the app folder and rename it: